Poem - The House of Hobbit - Grant Eagar

 My hobbit house, my COVID-19 retreat, my magnum opus,

-a twelve-foot diameter shed I’m building in my back yard.
+A twelve-foot diameter shed I’m building in my backyard.

-into The House of Hobbit.
 The sign ‘Burglars in search of Treasure’

-will be inscribed on the door along with Gandalf’s signature.
+Inscribed on the door along with Gandalf’s signature.

 When my wife is cross with me, she’ll speak ill of my beloved.